jlinoff/csdiff/README.md

 | Symbol        | sym | Color of the sdiff symbol in the middle.
 The symbol is &vert;, &lt;, &gt; or nothing. |

 ### Symbols
 These are the symbols that csdiff inserts between the lines.
+They cannot be changed.

 | Symbol | Description |
 | :----: | ----------- |